iekulyk/software-engineering-notes/3. [Design]/Security/Authentication types.md

  - Header, containing the type of the token and the hashing algorithm
  - Payload, containing the claims
  - Signature, which can be calculated as follows if you chose HMAC SHA256: HMACSHA256( base64UrlEncode(header) + "." + base64UrlEncode(payload), secret)
+ -
+ SON Web Token (JWT) is an open standard (RFC 7519) that defines a compact and self-contained way for securely transmitting information between parties as a JSON object.
+This information can be verified and trusted because it is digitally signed.
+JWTs can be signed using a secret (with the HMAC algorithm) or a public/private key pair using RSA.